 What Happens During Light Sleep?

 During light sleep, your heart and breathing rates are lower than they are when you are awake.
 There are bursts of electrical activity in your brain, which boost your brain’s communication system and your ability to learn and remember.
 You dream during light sleep, but these dreams don’t form the same coherent, story-like narrative as dreams in REM sleep do.
 Because your body is still sensitive to noise, temperature, touch, and movement during this stage, it’s easier to wake up in light sleep.
 Sometimes, if you’re woken up during this stage, it may feel like you weren’t even sleeping at all.

-Light sleep is the first step to getting a healthy night’s rest.
+REM is often considered the most important sleep stage, but light sleep is the first step to getting a healthy night’s rest.
 It’s part of the complete sleep cycle, and though it may sound like it won’t yield restfulness, it’s actually quite the opposite.

 Light Sleep and Feeling Energized

 When you’re ready to get up for the day, it’s best to do so during light sleep.
 Our Smart Alarm can help with that.
 Just set the time frame you’d like to wake up in, and the Smart Alarm will wake you at the ideal moment in your sleep cycle.
 That way, you can rise feeling refreshed and ready for the day.